Critical Incident Response

 - evacuations due to bomb threats

-JCCIRT members are professionally trained and certified by the International Critical Incident Stress Foundation, Inc. Shortly after an incident occurs, team members can dispatched to begin the debriefing process with groups of individuals who may have been traumatized by the event.
+JCCIRT members are professionally trained and certified by the International Critical Incident Stress Foundation, Inc. to provide Critical Incident Stress Management for adults, adolescents, and children.
+Shortly after an incident occurs, team members can be dispatched to begin the process with groups of individuals who may have been traumatized by an event.
 They are not first responders, but rather their purpose is to allow people to process what occurred, provide education about stress responses, and offer information and referral to additional community resources, as needed.